Square-Foot Gardening: Plans, Soil, Plants and Tips

 Once you have built your boxes and filled them with soil you will be tempted to start planting straight away.
 Don't!
 You need to build an additional grid that will be a permanent feature of your boxes.
 On a 4x4 foot frame you will have a grid with 16 squares.
 This is your guide as to where you will need to put your plants.

-With this method, no longer are we left with a surplus of crops we don't know what to do with, nor do we end up thinning out crops which results in further wastage.
+With the square foot method of gardening, no longer are we left with a surplus of crops we don't know what to do with, nor do we end up thinning out crops which results in further wastage.
 Instead each square is planted with exactly the right number of seeds that you will be harvesting.
 For example 4 seeds of lettuce in one square foot of garden is all you need to harvest 4 lettuces at the end of it.
 If you want to harvest more lettuces you will plant accordingly.
 But at the end of the day, you only plant the number of seeds that you want plants.

 However, no one family would ever end up eating more than 4 lettuces a week.
 So what one needs to do is to validate what you plant, and make sure that you plant successively to extend your harvesting season.
 This is done by planting another 4 seeds a week or two later.
 That way you can eat what you plant, without ending up with a glut.

-The essence of this method is that when you plant your seeds you space them according to the final thinning spacings on the seed packet.
+The essence of the square foot method is that when you plant your seeds you space them according to the final thinning spacings on the seed packet.
 So if the seeds should be thinned out at 5 cm each, this is where you plant each seed, and only one seed, and they are placed in the square foot and planted the same distance apart in all directions.

 How many seeds will be determined by how big your plants will grow, and how much space they need to mature.
 Onion, carrot and radish seeds need only 3 inches around them to mature, allowing you to plant 16 plants in such an area.
 Whereas, spinach and bush beans need 4 inches.
 Therefore, only 9 plants can be planted per square foot.